 A groundwater budget summarizes the amount of water entering and leaving the aquifer according to the groundwater availability model.
-Selected groundwater budget components listed below were extracted from the model results for the aquifers located within the district and averaged over the duration of the calibration and verification portion of the model run in the district, as shown in Table 1.
+Selected groundwater budget components listed below were extracted from the model results for the aquifers located within the district and averaged over the historical calibration periods, as shown in Table 1.

-- Precipitation recharge-The areally distributed recharge sourced from precipitation falling on the outcrop areas of the aquifers (where the aquifer is exposed at land surface) within the district. - Surface water outflow-The total water discharging from the aquifer (outflow) to surface water features such as streams, reservoirs, and springs. - Flow into and out of district-The lateral flow within the aquifer between the district and adjacent counties. - Flow between aquifers-The net vertical flow between the aquifer and adjacent aquifers or confining units.
-This flow is controlled by the relative water levels in each aquifer or confining unit and aquifer properties of each aquifer or confining unit that define the amount of leakage that occurs.
+- 1. Precipitation recharge-the areally distributed recharge sourced from precipitation falling on the outcrop areas of the aquifers (where the aquifer is exposed at land surface) within the district. - 2.
+Surface-water outflow-the total water discharging from the aquifer (outflow) to surface-water features such as streams, reservoirs, and springs. - 3.
+Flow into and out of district-the lateral flow within the aquifer between the district and adjacent counties. - 4.
+Flow between aquifers-the net vertical flow between the aquifer and adjacent aquifers or confining units.
+This flow is controlled by the relative water levels in each aquifer and aquifer properties of each aquifer or confining unit that define the amount of leakage that occurs.

-GAM Run 13-027: Colorado County Groundwater Conservation District Management Plan December 20, 2013 Page 6 of 10
+GAM Run 20-006: Texana Groundwater Conservation District Management Plan November 18, 2020 Page 6 of 10